jack-GW/personal-site/README.md

-simple html i wrote for a personal wesbite
+simple html for a personal wesbite